The Virginia Brights Baseball Nine Cabinets Were Hard to Find — Here’s Why

 That’s an impressive number but, of course, the company had other costs.
 The agent stated that the advertising costs cut into their profits quite a bit.

-That offers some unique insight into the cabinets.
+That offers some unique insight into the cabinets in terms of their rarity today.
 Simply put, they were not given to every Tom, Dick, and Harry.
 I suppose that would be obvious given their size and they couldn’t have been packaged with cigarettes.
-But the article also proves that they were not even easily given out to stores that sold the cigarettes.
+But the article also proves that they were not even easily given out to even the stores that sold the cigarettes.

 However, that is not the only reason the photos are tough to find.
 As stated above, while they were not ultimately removed from the Kimball House in Atlanta, they were removed from storefronts in New York.
 Who can tell how many other stores had them removed and subsequently destroyed because they were seen as indecent?